• Skip to primary navigation

 Step-by-Step Instructions

-Making this crispy, cheesy and buttery Kunefe is very easy.
+Making this crispy, cheesy, and buttery kunefe recipe is very easy.
 However, to achieve the best results, you need to follow a few simple steps:

 Prepare the Syrup

-For making the simple syrup, add the sugar and water to a pan.
+To make the simple sugar syrup, add the sugar and water to a pan.
 Bring it to a boil and gently simmer it on low heat for 10 to 12 minutes, until the sugar has completely dissolved.

 sugar and water ready to boil in a pan